-- 21.7.1 Every person applying for employment on a non-convention vessel shall provide proof of physical and mental fitness by being in possession of a certificate from a medical doctor attesting that he has passed a medical examination covering in particular visual and auditory acuity, colour vision, mobility of the upper and lower limbs, the neuro-psychiatric state and cardiovascular condition. - 21.7.2 For vessels operating exclusively within the Maltese Waters the dedicated medical report form TM/PYD/212 titled Certificate of Medical Fitness for Persons serving on Commercial vessels operating within Ports, Internal and Territorial Waters of Malta has to be duly filled in and signed by the examining doctor. - 21.7.3 Medical certificates must be revalidated every 5 years.
-The medical practitioner, at his discretion, may prescribe a lesser period of validity. - 21.7.4 On reaching the age of 61 years, the holder of a medical fitness certificate must, within the following three months and subsequently annually, undergo the medical examination referred to above.

-21.8 Seafarer Certification onboard vessels operating in Maltese Waters
+- 21.8.1 Every person applying for employment on a non-convention vessel shall provide proof of physical and mental fitness by being in possession of a certificate from a medical doctor attesting that he has passed a medical examination covering in particular visual and auditory acuity, colour vision, mobility of the upper and lower limbs, the neuro-psychiatric state and cardiovascular condition. - 21.8.2 For vessels operating exclusively within the Maltese Waters the dedicated medical report form TM/PYD/212 titled Certificate of Medical Fitness for Persons serving on Commercial vessels operating within Ports, Internal and Territorial Waters of Malta has to be duly filled in and signed by the examining doctor. - 21.8.3 Medical certificates must be revalidated every 5 years.
+The medical practitioner, at his discretion, may prescribe a lesser period of validity. - 21.8.4 On reaching the age of 61 years, the holder of a medical fitness certificate must, within the following three months and subsequently annually, undergo the medical examination referred to above. - 21.9 Crew Certification onboard vessels operating exclusively in Maltese Waters shall be in conformance with the above or with the requirements as detailed in Sections herebelow.